-Water projects flowing with opportunities in Texas
+Water supply projects flowing with opportunities in Texas

 A $225.8 million water supply project is set to begin in 2018 on a 95-mile pipeline to pump groundwater from the Carrizo-Wilcox Aquifer in Caldwell County.
 Buda, Kyle, San Marcos and other communities will receive an additional 13 million gallons of water per day beginning in 2023.
 The Alliance Regional Water Authority (ARWA) conceived the plan for a pipeline and the cost will be shared by Hays County’s three largest cities, the Canyon Regional Water Authority and a loan through the Texas Water Development Board’s bond program.

 The ARWA has released a request for qualifications for a program management firm to oversee the $213.4 million, Phase 1B development.
 The RFQ is due by Dec.
 21. The first portion of the project, Phase 1A, will connect Buda’s and Kyle’s water systems at a cost of $12.4 million.
 Construction will run from 2018 through 2019.

 The ARWA is looking into other ways to increase water supply such as the injection of surface water into an aquifer for later use and the injection of treated wastewater into the drinking water supply.
 As the end of 2017 draws near, several other Texas counties and cities are making water and wastewater infrastructure plans for the new year.